Pop-Tarts Bowl: Miami (1990–2000)

-Miami

 The bowl arose from a desire to hold a second bowl game in the Miami area.
 It was to be an accompaniment to the traditional Orange Bowl, showcasing the brand new stadium in the area that was built in 1987.
 The Orange Bowl game was still being played in the aging old stadium, whereas this new game would be played in the new stadium.

 Miami Dolphins owner Wayne Huizenga quickly joined forces with bowl organizers and brought in Blockbuster Video, which he owned, as title sponsor.
 The inaugural game, played on December 28, 1990, pitted Florida State and Penn State, and two legendary coaches, Bobby Bowden versus Joe Paterno in front of over 74,000 at Joe Robbie Stadium.
 Subsequent games were unable to match the success of the first, even though the bowl was moved to the more prestigious New Year's Day slot in 1993.

 In 1994, CarQuest Auto Parts became the title sponsor after Huizenga sold Blockbuster Video to Viacom.
 The New Year's Day experiment was short lived as the organizers of the more established Orange Bowl received permission to move their game into Joe Robbie Stadium beginning in 1996.
 That bumped the Carquest Bowl back to the less-desirable December date.
 After the 2000 playing, Florida Citrus Sports took over the game and moved it to Orlando.

-Before gaining Blockbuster Entertainment as the corporate sponsor for the inaugural event, the game was tentatively referred to as the Sunshine Classic.